 Consistent with ANSI's mission to promote U.S.-based technology globally, ANSI may approve a PSDO agreement.
-In all such instances, an ANSI-Accredited Standards Developer (ASD) is required to provide public notice of its intent to submit a proposed American National Standard (ANS) for consideration for approval as an ISO or ISO/IEC JTC-1 standard.
+In all such instances, an ANSI-Accredited Standards Developer (ASD) is required to provide public notice of its intent to submit a proposed ANS for consideration for approval as an ISO or ISO/IEC JTC-1 standard.
 See ANSI Essential Requirements: Due process requirements for American National Standards.
 Further, in such instances, it is expected that ANSI-Accredited U.S. TAGs will raise any concerns related to the proposed ANS during its development cycle so that if the standard is subsequently balloted for approval at ISO, the U.S. position will be to support its approval.
 For existing ANS, the PSDO is required to seek and obtain the approval of the applicable ANSI-Accredited U.S. TAG prior to its submission of a standard to ISO under a PSDO agreement.

 - B7.2 Consensus.
-Consensus for a U.S. position is established when substantial agreement has been reached by the U.S. Neational Linterested Parties that are directly and materially affected by the proposed international standard.
-Additionally, if the proposed U.S. position is based on giving consideration to changes in an existing U.S. national standard, the consensus process shall include U.S. Neational Linterested Parties that are directly and materially affected by the U.S. national standard. - B7.3 U.S. Proposals of Documents as the Basis for the Initiation of International Standards All U.S. proposals for the initiation of new work items for the development of international standards shall be approved by the appropriate U.S. TAG.
-Such proposals may be based on American National Standards
+Consensus for a U.S. position is established when substantial agreement has been reached by U.S. National Interested Parties.
+Additionally, if the proposed U.S. position is based on giving consideration to changes in an existing U.S. national standard, the consensus process shall include U.S. National Interested Parties that are affected by the U.S. national standard. - B7.3 U.S. Proposals of Documents as the Basis for the Initiation of International Standards All U.S. proposals for the initiation of new work items for the development of international standards shall be approved by the appropriate U.S. TAG.
+Such proposals may be based on ANS, as appropriate.

-(ANS), as appropriate.
 In the absence of ANS, other appropriate, generally accepted standards may be proposed.
 In all instances, permission from the sponsor to propose documents as the basis for the initiation of international standards shall be obtained.
-In the absence of either ANS or other appropriate, generally accepted standards, proposals may be based on a rationale, or a standard under development.

-B7.4 U.S. Proposals to Fast Track a National Standard.
-The U.S. may submit a nationally accepted standard using the fast-track procedure approved by the ISO and IEC if the following criteria are met:

-- 1) The U.S. is a P-member of a concerned ISO committee - 2) The proposed standard must have the approval of both the originating organization and appropriate U.S. TAG
+In the absence of either ANS or other appropriate, generally accepted standards, proposals may be based on a rationale, or a standard under development. - B7.4 U.S. Proposals to Fast Track a National Standard.
+The U.S. may submit a nationally accepted standard using the fast-track procedure approved by the ISO and IEC if the following criteria are met: - 1) The U.S. is a P-member of a concerned ISO committee - 2) The proposed standard must have the approval of both the originating organization and appropriate U.S. TAG